-When you’re traveling independently, or on press trips of Fam Tours, you should always have your story antennae up for potential “trade” stories.
+When you’re traveling independently, or on press trips or Fam Tours, you should always have your story antennae up for potential “trade” stories.

-For example, while you’re on a press trip touring wineries, breweries, distilleries, or restaurants pay attention to what they offer.
+For example, while you’re on a press trip touring wineries, breweries, distilleries, or restaurants, pay attention to what they offer.
 Are any of them using new and innovative techniques or recipes?
-This has potential with a trade journal.
+This has potential for a trade journal.

 If you discover something newsworthy, you simply need to track down appropriate travel trade journals that match your topic.

-Although the travel “trades” may not offer the glamorous patina of top shelf travel glossies, your chances of breaking into them are far better even if you’re a beginner.
-Your chances of getting repeat assignments with travel trade journals are much higher.
+Although the travel “trades” may not offer the glamorous patina of top shelf travel glossies, your chance of breaking into them are far better for beginners.
+Your chances of getting repeat assignments with travel trade journals are also much higher.